equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 ## Pipeline

 A pipeline defines a type of job.
-At the moment, only one pipeline exists in Radix: the `build-deploy` pipeline.
+There are currently three types of pipeline in Radix:

+### The `build-deploy` pipeline

 This is triggered by a commit in GitHub to a branch mapped to an environment.
 In turn, this causes all components to be rebuilt and a new deployment to be created in the appropriate environment.

 ![Diagram of the build-deploy pipeline](pipeline-build-deploy.png "The build-deploy pipeline")

+### The `build` pipeline

+Exactly the same as the `build-deploy` pipeline, but a deployment is not created at the end of the build.
+Useful for testing the ability to build the code, run tests, etc.

+### The `promote` pipeline

+Used to duplicate an existing [deployment](#deployment) from one environment into another (or to redeploy an old deployment).
+You can read more about it in the [promotion guide](../../guides/deployment-promotion).

 ## Deployment